Your work is more than transactional. It’s transformational.

 For a minimum annual administrative fee of $1,000, all donors may receive our essential level service offerings.
-Our essential services provide your client with a dedicated philanthropic advisor, as well as expertise in the discipline of grantmaking.
+Our essential services provide your client with a dedicated philanthropic officer, as well as expertise in the discipline of grantmaking.
 Your client also benefits from administrative support and special donor engagement and educational opportunities.

 For a minimum annual administrative fee of $2,500, donors may receive enhanced personalized philanthropic services.